• Skip to primary navigation

 4. To store, occasionally coat it with a little cooking oil and “bake it in” at 200 degrees F for about 15 minutes.

 5. If you mess up your pan like I did and somehow lose the seasoning, just rub the inside of the pan with some shortening and bake at 350 for about an hour.
-See article for more details, but this really worked to save mine.
-I was this close to throwing mine away!
+Be sure to line the rack below it with eithe foil or a sheet pat to catch any drips.
+This really worked to save mine because I was THIS close to throwing mine away!
 Whew!
 BTW, if you’re wondering, I totally wrecked my pan when I baked a frittata in it.
 I don’t know where it went wrong, but I was sad after.
-There are SO many recipes out there that bake the food right in the pan, but I tell ya, I am NEVER baking anything in it again!
+There are SO many recipes out there that bake the food right in the pan, but I am NEVER baking anything in it again!

 And I have to show you how my collection has grown. : )